 Responses to that article have been considerable, prompting this forum for the opinions and memories of others.
-Readers might also be interested in a related retrospective, “Margaret Ormsby’s Milieu,” by Daniel Marshall in The Ormsby Review no. 296, October 3, 2018 — Ed.
+Readers might also be interested in a related retrospective, “Margaret Ormsby’s Milieu,” by Daniel Marshall in The Ormsby Review on October 3, 2018 — Ed.

 My recollections of Margaret, all from the 1980s and 1990s, prompted more of a conversation than I expected.